OCR-D/ocrd-website/site/en/models.md

 ## Ocropy / ocrd_cis

-An Ocropy model is simply the neural network serialized as with Python's pickle mechanism and is generally distributed in a gzipped form, with a `.pyrnn.gz` extension.
+An Ocropy model is simply the neural network serialized with Python's pickle mechanism and is generally distributed in a gzipped form, with a `.pyrnn.gz` extension.